onyiny-ang/denyenv-validating-admission-webhook/README.md

 ## Conclusion

-Validating admission webhooks are one of easiest ways of extending Kubernetes with new policy controls.
+Validating admission webhooks are one of the easiest ways of extending Kubernetes with new policy controls.
 Building and running admission webhooks using a FaaS platform can help streamline the development process, and make it easy to enforce policy across multiple Kubernetes clusters using a single function.